SQream/sqream_docs/sql/sql_statements/access_control_commands/grant.rst

 The ``GRANT`` statement adds permissions for a role.
 It allows for setting permissions to databases, schemas, and tables.

-It also allows adding a role as a memeber to another role.
+It also allows adding a role as a member to another role.

 When granting permissions to a role, the permission is added for existing objects only.
 To automatically add permissions to newly created objects, see :ref:`alter_default_permissions`.